-Standing out in the outdoor, hunting, adventure and shooting sports marketplace is really difficult—sometimes impossible for companies with smaller budgets.
+Breaking through the marketplace clutter in the outdoor, hunting, adventure and shooting sports marketplace is really difficult—sometimes impossible for companies with smaller budgets.
 The imagery is getting better.
 The copy is more persuasive.
 The products are more durable and it seems like every brand claims the same thing:

 - We Make the World’s_____.

 Does the above list sound familiar?

 There’s nothing wrong with claiming to be the best—if you’re a brand who really is the market leader—you earned it.
 But for brands less well known, making such claims can be down-right dishonest.
 The truth is, if you’re a relative unknown brand making the claim that you’re “the best,” you’re wasting money on marketing and your customers don’t believe you anyway.
 False claims have caused a backlash in other industries as well as our own.

 People have great distrust in brands (and companies) these days (Source: Forbes).
 It’s been documented that your prospective customers will check out 11 pieces (social media, reviews, blogs, websites, ads, forum review and articles) of content before deciding to hand over their hard-earned money because they are afraid of being cheated or taken of advantage of.
 When was the last time you bought something for first time over $250 without doing any research online?

 To combat this “me-too,” and “I’m the best” mentality, marketers and business owners in the outdoor, hunting and shooting sports need to find other ways to get their customer’s attention and break out in the marketplace—and the #1 way to effectively accomplish this is by putting in the time to think through their messaging—a good way to do this is through the power of story.